arksch/fuzzy-eureka/README.md

 (With courtesy to github's repo name generator)

-Code base for a paper by Alex Wagner and Arkadi Schelling.
+Code base for a paper by Arkadi Schelling and Alex Wagner.

 Extends ideas of Discrete Morse Theory from \[MN13\] *Konstantin Mischaikow and Vidit Nanda - Morse Theory for Filtrations and Efficient Computation of Persistent Homology, 2013*